pierre3/PlantUmlClassDiagramGenerator/src/PlantUmlClassDiagramGenerator.SourceGenerator/README.md

 ![associations](/uml/source-generator/associations.png)

+## Release Note

+### [0.1.9-alpha]

+- Nested Class Association:
+  It is possible to associate nested classes.
+- Event Member Output:
+  The capability to output event members has been added.
+- Composition Representation for Initialized Properties and Fields:
+  When properties or fields are initialized within an initializer or constructor, their associated types are now expressed using composition.

+### [0.1.8-alpha]
+- Alpha Test Release

 ## ToDo
+- [x] Differentiation between Aggregation and Composition.
+If initialized with new () in constructors or property initializers, is it Composition?
+- [x] Representation of nested classes.
 - [ ] Control visibility of members based on access modifiers.
 - [ ] Treatment of type access modifiers.
 Currently not supported.
-- [ ] Differentiation between Aggregation and Composition.
-If initialized with new () in constructors or property initializers, is it Composition?
 - [ ] Hide automatically implemented methods for record types.
-- [ ] Representation of nested classes.

 ## Feedback
 As an alpha tester, your input is invaluable in shaping the future of this tool.
 Please share your thoughts, report bugs, and suggest enhancements on our [discussions page](https://github.com/pierre3/PlantUmlClassDiagramGenerator/discussions).